-Our Corporate Sustainability Reporting Committee is a team of individuals who monitor and provide guidance on Tata Global Beverages' policies regarding compliance with sustainability and CSR guidelines, environment management, social responsibility, health and safety, product stewardship, community development,
+Our Corporate Sustainability Reporting Committee is a team of individuals who monitor and provide guidance on Tata Global Beveragpolicies regarding compliance es' with sustainability and CSR guidelines, environment management, social responsibility, health and safety, product stewardship, community development, principles of managing branded operations, etc. The committee meets at least once a year to assess the Business Responsibility performance of Tata Global Beverages, and publishes internal reports on updated activity in the CSR and sustainability space.

-D- Extended Business Responsibility
+D. Extended Business Responsibility